 Wanderings - Katrin Terton

 Friday 21 July to Sunday 13 August - Official Opening Friday 21 July at 6pm - nibbles supplied and cash bar on offer

 Katrin's work has a strong focus on the environment, on transformation, reclamation and impermanence.
 The artist is drawn to nature's discards that are often overlooked or dismissed as useless and unappealing by others.

 She aims to maintain the nature of the materials as much as possible while working with them - to keep them as raw, fragile and broken as they are.
-Viewers might find the use if organic materials like snake skin sheds, human hair, disintegrating bones both compelling and confronting as it evokes thoughts around our own vulnerability, life and death and how we feel about changes within and around us throughout time.
+Viewers might find the use of organic materials like snake skin sheds, human hair, disintegrating bones both compelling and confronting as it evokes thoughts around our own vulnerability, life and death and how we feel about changes within and around us throughout time.
 For more of Katrin's work CLICK HERE

 Discover Eumundi in the 1960's